Updated March 2020

 Since I’m talking about Russian I feel like I have to say something about how useful a langue it is.
 Like, I definitely expected my French or German to be of most use during my travels, but I’ve actually used Russian the most!

 I used it in Russia (duh), Central Asia, the Caucasus, Mongolia, and a lot of Eastern Europe, but I also used it in Egypt and Israel and that time Danielle and I hitchhiked with a Russian truck driver in Greece.
-I actually even spoke a bit of Russian this morning on the train up to Lapland.

 Know your strengths – and then ignore them